Belleal/ti-engine/core/README.md

 * Containerization - go with containers from the very start as the framework is designed to work in such an environment

 These are just some benefits **ti-engine** offers.
 Get to know it better to find out more ways in which it can help you improve productivity.

+## Overview

+Being a messaging system, the **ti-engine** relies on a message broker for the actual exchange of messages between microservice instances.
+The default implementation of the framework uses [Redis](https://redis.io/) cache, however, you could create your own implementation using something like [Rabbit MQ](https://www.rabbitmq.com/).
+See the [Advanced topics](#advanced-topics) section of this documentation for guides on how to do this.

 ## Prerequisites & installation